Nosille/multi_sensor_alignment/README.md

 # Multi Sensor Alignment

-`multi_sensor_alignment` is a collection of ROS tools to aid with sensor alignment for for multi-sensor setups.
+`multi_sensor_alignment` is a collection of ROS tools to aid with sensor alignment for multi-sensor setups.
 A list of the various exectubles follows:

 	alignment_publisher     #Maintains a static transform between two tf2 frames while providing realtime adjustment capability through a dynamic parameter server. icp_align_tool          #Subscribes to two pointcloud2 messages and provides the best fit transform for aligning them.
 Can connect to a running alignment publisher for automatic realtime adjustments.